harinicodez-git/simple-interest-calculator/CODE_OF_CONDUCT.md

 # Code of Conduct

 ## Our Pledge
-We pledge to make participation respectful and harassment-free.
+We pledge to make participation in this project a harassment-free experience.

 ## Our Standards
+- Be respectful
 - Use welcoming language
-- Be respectful
 - Avoid offensive behavior

 ## Enforcement Responsibilities
-Maintainers are responsible for enforcing rules.
+Project maintainers are responsible for enforcing the code of conduct.

 ## Scope
-Applies to all project spaces.
+This Code of Conduct applies within all project spaces.

 ## Enforcement
-Violations will be reviewed and acted upon.
+Instances of unacceptable behavior may be reported and reviewed.

 ## Enforcement Guidelines
-Warnings or bans may be applied.
+Warnings or bans may be applied based on severity.

 ## Attribution
-This Code is adapted from open-source standards.
+This Code of Conduct is adapted from open-source community standards.